Every carrier's plans can

 And your employees – all of them – are very, very happy.

 Now, let’s re-imagine your company.
 It’s not just a conduit for sales.
 It’s a whole machine that is engineered to deliver maximum profit at lowest cost.
 And your health insurance plan ...
 It’s only one part of a larger life.
-Your health plan can only deliver maximal health at lowest cost if it is part of a broader program.
+Your health insurance can only deliver maximal health at lowest cost if it is part of a broader program.
 Because it’s not what kind of insurance you have that gets you to the goal.
 It’s deploying insurance in its proper context that gets you there.

 When you put care first, you can get insurance at a price Washington only wishes it had.